 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting, Business and Economics, Economics, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
 Students (except Bachelor of Arts in Management students) seeking a minor in Finance must complete with a grade of "C" or better 21 semester credit hours which must include ECON 101(3); ACCT 111(3), 112(3); FINA 300(3); and at least three 300-level courses in Finance.
 A Bachelor of Arts in Management student seeking a minor in Finance must complete with a grade of "C" or better the following courses and their prerequisites: FINA 300, FINA 310, FINA 320, FINA 380, and any two courses from ACCT 211 and ACCT 212 (for a financial analysts' emphasis) or FINA 370 and ECON 202 (for a banking emphasis).
 A student who majors in Finance may not earn a minor in the Undergraduate Business Department.

-Management and Organizational Behavior majors must select a concentration (main campus only).
-Concentrations in Business Analytics, Integrated Marketing Communications, Managing

-Human Resources, Operations Management, Personal Financial Planning, Sports Management and Sports Marketing are available in combination with this major.
+Concentrations in Business Analytics, Digital Marketing, Integrated Marketing Communications, Managing Human Resources, Operations Management, Sports Management, Sports Marketing and Visualization Techniques are available in combination with this major.

 Requirements listed below must be completed with a "C" or better.